 On March 16, 1858, 104 Beacon was purchased from Ezra Lincoln and Enoch Mudge by James Henry Beal.
 He and his wife, Judith Drew (Beal) Beal, made it their home.
 They previously had lived at 45 Chauncy.
-They also maintained a home in Nahant.
+They also maintained a home, Lawn Cliff, in Nahant.

 James Henry (Brewer) Beal was the son of James Brewer and Eliza P. Beal.
 Eliza (Beal) Brewer remarried in November of 1831 to Henry Beal.
 James Henry Brewer and his sister, Eliza P. Brewer, changed their name from Brewer to Beal by an Act of the Legislature in 1839.
 James Henry Beal’s wife, Judith Drew Beal, was his first cousin, the daughter of his mother’s brother, Thomas Prince Beal.